cedar-policy/cedar-docs/docs/collections/_overview/bp-implementing-roles - groups.md

 If you are building your own authorization engine, using the Cedar SDK, then you must also pass all relevant policies, as part of the request.
 If you are using a hosted service, such as Amazon Verified Permissions, then the service can select the relevant policies for evaluation from its policy store.

-The following is a sample authorization request for Amazon Verified Permissions that uses the [IsAuthorized](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html) operation to illustrate the previous scenario.
+The following is a sample authorization request for Amazon Verified Permissions (one service that uses Cedar).
+This example uses the [IsAuthorized](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html) operation to illustrate the previous scenario.

 ```
 isAuthorized (